 Playing music that comes from their childhood creates great joy in those with dementia.
 Music rests deep in the brain and surpassed language.
 People in any stage of dementia will respond positively to music that was part of their life.

 2. Help those with dementia feel good about their accomplishments:

 In the early stages of dementia, simple tasks help those suffering with the disease to feel productive and useful.
 It is a good thing to ask your loved one to help fold the laundry or sort papers.
 If a geriatric care manager spends time with your loved one during the day, he or she will create tasks like this.
 They are trained to provide activities that will stimulate your loved one mentally, emotionally and physically.

 Whether your loved one is in the early or middle stages of dementia it is important to involve him or her in daily life as much as possible.
 The disease may prevent your loved one from completing tasks that require organization, processing numbers or complex language, but that doesn’t mean it is impossible to feel productive.
 For example:

 - Ask your loved one to help dry unbreakable dishes.
 When the task is finished, praise your loved one for helping.

 - If there are several generations in the house, ask your loved one to sit with a child and hand them pens, pencils or crayons as they do their homework.

 It doesn’t matter how simple the task is, it matters that your loved one can complete it and feel a sense of purpose.
 If you need help determining what these types of tasks may be, a geriatric care manager can help.

 Helping a loved one with dementia feel joy is just as important as providing nutritious food and proper medications.
-You can rely on a geriatric care manager to help you and ensure that your loved one is stimulated with positive memories and happy activities throughout the day.
+You can rely on personalized in-home care for dementia to help you and ensure that your loved one is stimulated with positive memories and happy activities throughout the day.

 1: The BBC – Dementia loved ones ‘benefits from visits’